likitha-shankar/Linux-Security-Agent/PRESENTATION_SCRIPT.md

 ### Slide 5: Performance Metrics

 > "Let me share the quantitative results from my evaluation.
->

 > **Performance:**
 > - The system processes **26,270 syscalls per second** with zero measured CPU overhead and zero memory overhead.
 This is production-ready performance.
 > - ML inference latency is 23.5 milliseconds on average.
 That's fast enough for real-time detection.
 > - I've tested it with 15+ concurrent processes without any performance degradation.
->

 > **Detection Accuracy:**
 > - The ML models achieved a **perfect F1 score of 1.0** - that's 100% precision and 100% recall on the test set.
 > - ROC AUC of **0.9998** - essentially perfect discrimination between normal and anomalous behavior.
 > - Optimal threshold is 65.0 on the 0-100 risk score scale.
->

 > **Attack Detection:**
 > - During automated attack simulations, the system detected **574 port scans** and **5 high-risk processes**.
 > - It captured 2,031 syscalls during the test window.
-> - The models were trained on 5,205 samples from the ADFA-LD dataset - that's the Australian Defence Force Academy Linux Dataset, which is a standard benchmark.
+> - The models were trained on real public datasets - specifically the **ADFA-LD dataset** from the Australian Defence Force Academy and the **DongTing dataset**.
+These are established academic datasets containing actual Linux system call traces from real systems, not synthetic or simulated data.
+This ensures our models generalize well to real-world scenarios.
->

 > These numbers demonstrate that the approach is both accurate and efficient."

 ---